abdo20050/BlackFingersTeam/README.md

 Vin: An input power can be in the external power of the range.
 We can supply power through the power jack or USB cables.
 Gnd: It can be connected to the gnd to gnd of the connection.
 ### 2-Huskylens
 the robot's vision sensor with 7 built-in functions: face recognition, object tracking, object recognition, line tracking, color recognition, tag recognition and object classification.
 Through the UART / I2C port, HuskyLens can connect to Arduino and micro:bit to help you make very creative projects without playing with complex algorithms.
 It allows the robot to see the pillars on the game board. if it's red the robot should turn to the right side of the pillar. and if it's a green pillar the robot should turn to the left side of the pillar.
 Specification:
 Processor: Kendryte K210
-Image Sensor:
+#### Image Sensor:
 SEN0305 HuskyLens: OV2640 (2.0Megapixel Camera)
 SEN0336 HuskyLens PRO: OV5640 (5.0MegaPixel Camera)
 Supply Voltage: 3.3~5.0V
-Current Consumption(TYP): 3 2 0 m A @ 3.3V, 2 3 0 m A @ 5.0V (face recognition mode; 80% backlight brightness; fill light off)
 Communication Port: UART; I2C
-Display: 2.0-inch IPS screen with 320*240 resolution Built-in Algorithms: Face Recognition, Object Tracking, Object Recognition, Line Tracking, Color Recognition, Tag Recognition, Object Classification
+Built-in Algorithms: Face Recognition, Object Tracking, Object Recognition, Line Tracking, Color Recognition, Tag Recognition, Object Classification
-Dimension: 52mm x 44.5mm (2.05*1.75 inch）
 Connectors:
 USB Connector: power supply for Huskylens; connect to the computer to upgrade the firmware 4pin Connector in UART Mode
 4pin Connector in I2C Mode
 There are two buttons on the HuskyLens, the function button and the learning button.
 The basic operations of these two buttons are shown as follows:
 Dial the "function button" to left or right to switch different functions.
-Short press the "Learning button" to learn the specified object; long press the "Learning button" to continuously learn the specified object from different angles and distances; if HuskyLens has learned the object before, short press the "Learn button" to make it forget.
-Long press the "function button" to enter into the second-level menu (parameter setting) in the current function.
-Dial left, right or short press the "function button" to set related parameters.

 ### 3- Ultrasonic Sensor HC-SR04
 is a sensor that can measure distance.
 It emits an ultrasound at 40 000 Hz (40kHz) which travels through the air and if there is an object or obstacle on its path It will bounce back to the module.
 Considering the travel time and the speed of the sound you can calculate the distance.
 It makes sure that the robot does not bump into anything around it, So it should keep distance between the robot and anything around it, We actually used three ultra sonics in our robot so it can allow the robot to see any obstacle to it right, front and left.
 ###4-